Avatar photo

 And in a choppy market, you’d likely end up owning more shares than by simply investing a lump sum in the beginning… and at a lower price, too (the end result will depend on the actual path the market takes).

-The bottom of the table shows your gains/losses If you didn’t use DCA… and invested the entire $4,000 at the beginning of the year.
+The bottom of the table shows your gains/losses if you didn’t use DCA… and invested the entire $4,000 at the beginning of the year.
 As you can see, you’d only be better off if the market kept rising… and not by a wide margin.

-DCA can help you invest for the long term… and use periods of market volatility to your advantage.
+The bottom line: DCA can help you invest for the long term… and use periods of market volatility to your advantage.

 Most importantly, with this method, you don’t need to predict what the market will do.
 It helps you overcome your biases… and keep emotions out of your investment decisions.